Attention.

 Install the plug as shown in the figure.

-8. Perform the bleed procedure for the fuel lines.
+8. Perform the procedure for removing air from the fuel lines.